 - Textbooks and other costs are often not included in employer reimbursement programs and these costs can be substantial ($200-$300 per term,).

 - There are restrictions on how much reimbursement you can get per year, which may not be enough to cover tuition costs.
-So this may require that you stretch out a degree program longer than the typical two years (associate degree) to four years bachelor’s degree).
+So, this may require that you stretch out a degree program longer than the typical two years (associate degree) to four years bachelor’s degree).

 - There may also be restrictions on the types of schooling or college degrees that qualify for an employer’s program.
 For example, a company may reimburse only for business degree but not arts courses, or a law firm may only reimburse law courses.

 So how can you best take advantage of tuition reimbursement?
 Start with companies you think you’d like to work for and see if they offer tuition assistance.
 Then explore entry level positions based on your current skill set, determine possible career paths, and see if any of them appeal to you.
-And, if you think achieving success isn’t possible this way, think again.
-Here’s some real-life inspiration:

 Pay-as-you-go